MicrosoftDocs/VBA-Docs/api/Excel.SparkColor.Visible.md

 # SparkColor.Visible property (Excel)

-Returns of sets whether the point is visible.
-Read/write
+Returns or sets whether the point is visible.
+Read/write.

 ## Syntax